-In the fall you can take great photos with all types of weather with your iPhone.
+In Fall you can take great photos with all types of weather with your iPhone.
 So not only go out on sunny days, but also take pictures when it is cloudy or raining.
 The forest is perhaps the location you first think of, but you can also photograph in the city for beautiful color contrasts, for example.
 Go outside for beautiful light and long shadows when the sun is low, but also for those beautiful foggy moments.
 And look for water for beautiful reflections.

 1. Turn on HDR on your iPhone

 HDR ensures that the details in the light and dark parts of your photos are preserved.
-The fall colors stand out better and you get beautiful cloudy skies.
+The Fall colors stand out better and you get beautiful cloudy skies.

 2. Shoot at close range

 I photographed these leaves up close, so that the details became nicely visible and the background faded.
 I focused on the leaves by tapping the screen.
 The photo was taken just before sunset, so that the color of the sky contrasts nicely with that of the leaves.
 The winding path provides depth.